Skip to main content

 /**

-* - validates that the value is an async iterable
+* 1. The value being validated is an async iterable.

 */